A salary sacrifice arrangement involves an employee giving up part of his or her entitlement to salary in exchange for a non-cash benefit.

-This arrangement means that there are savings for both the employee and employer: The employee is subject to less income tax and National Insurance (but will receive lower net pay); the employer is subject to lower NICs.
+This arrangement means that there are savings for both the employee and employer.
+The employee benefits from reduced income tax and National Insurance (but will receive lower net pay) and the employer is subject to lower NICs.

-The employee then reimburses the employer through a salary sacrifice arrangement which will usually be over a 12 month period, but can be up to 18 months.
+The employee then reimburses the employer through a salary sacrifice arrangement which will usually be over a 12-month period but can be up to 18 months.

 Employers can save up to 13.8% on NICs and boost their green credentials.